timmueller0/data_projects_misc/README.md

 A variety of smaller data science projects

 In this repository I am collecting a number of tutorial based [learning projects](https://www.dataquest.io/) and smaller data explorations.
 I will gradually add projects here and later create separate repositories for bigger standalone projects.
 This description will be updated.
-Note that Each link leads to the `README.md` file of each project.
+Note that each link leads to the `README.md` file of each project.
 If you want to see the Code/Jupyter Notebook, click on the respective link in the `README`.

 ### Projects:
 - [The BrightMail Analytics Dashboard](https://github.com/timmueller0/data_projects_misc/tree/main/projects/bright_mail_analytics_dashboard)